 Switchback Travel is the premier online resource for those who love adventure and the outdoors.
 On the site we cover three main areas: adventure travel (detailed information about places near and far), outdoor gear (both category-wide articles and in-depth reviews), and photography (from technical pieces to interviews).
 Our focus is on high-quality writing and images and the site was designed to be clean and inspirational for the most enjoyable reader experience.

 Staff and Contributors

 David is the Founder of Switchback Travel, edits and contributes to much of the content, and oversees day-to-day operations.
 His love for the outdoors was rooted firmly while growing up in Boulder, Colorado, and continues today while living with his wife Samantha and daughter Ellen in Seattle.
 After receiving a law degree from the University of Michigan, David decided to shun the traditional routes and seek to create the website that he always wished had existed.

-Jenny is an Associate Editor at Switchback Travel and currently lives in Bend, Oregon.
+Jenny is a Senior Editor at Switchback Travel and currently lives in Bend, Oregon.
 Raised by mountain-loving parents on the flanks of the North Cascades, her idea of a perfect day starts and ends wearing a headlamp, and includes a snowy approach, dry granite, and endless high fives with a favorite partner.
 Her passion for climbing has led her from the jungles of Rio to windy spires in Patagonia, from the unexplored faces of the Purcell Mountains to heady granite domes of North Carolina.
 Formerly based out of her GMC Safari nicknamed "Ol’ Blue," Jenny is a writer and guide, exploring the topics of climbing, life, and the spaces between.